RibbonCommunications/webrtc-distant-js/step-by-step/connections.md

 ## Receiving messages in the controller application

-In the controller application to receive a message from the session is quite simple and looks very similar to the remote side receiving a message.
+For the controller application to receive a message from the session is quite simple and looks very similar to how the remote side receives a message.

 ```javascript
 import { createDistantJSONCodec } from '@distant/distant-codecs'